ExistedGit/Dota2Cheat/README.md

   * Redirects spell casts from illusions to the real hero

 * Information:
-  * Visible by Enemy — currently shows a Skyrim inspired HIDDEN/DETECTED text on screen
+  * Visible by Enemy — shows a Skyrim-inspired HIDDEN/DETECTED text and/or a particle under your hero
+  * Roshan — saves his death time and approximates when he will spawn [WIP]
+  * Draw circles of custom radius(e. g. to see XP receiving range)

 * Convars:
   * `sv_cheats` spoofing